boyohboyamibored/dotfiles/README.md

 ## Install

 > [!warning]
-> Do not do this in a graphical environment running Hyprland, exit the Hyprland session first.
-This is because Hyprland will automatically create a `$HOME/.config/hypr/hyprland.conf` file if the file moves when the display server is running.
+> Do not do this if there is a Hyprland session, exit the Hyprland session first.
+This is because Hyprland will automatically create a `$HOME/.config/hypr/hyprland.conf` file if the file doesn't exist when a Hyprland session is running.
+>
-> Back up your configs if you have any
+> Back up your configs if you have any.

 ```bash
 cd